Frequently Asked Questions About Panorama™

 Please visit our Clinical Data page.

 To know for sure if the baby has a chromosome condition, tests on the pregnancy itself, like chorionic villus sampling (CVS) or amniocentesis, can be done.
-Both of these have risks, including the small chance of miscarriage.
-Speak with your doctor or genetic counselor if you have more questions about your testing options.
+Both of these diagnostic tests have risks, including the small chance of miscarriage.
+Speak with your healthcare provider if you have more questions about your testing options.

-Most results will be returned within 10 working days.
+Most results will be returned within one week.

-The report sent to your doctor will have one of these results:
+The report sent to your healthcare provider will have one of these results:

-- LOW RISK RESULTS: A low risk result means the chance that your baby has one of the chromosome conditions we list is very low.
+- LOW RISK RESULTS: A low risk result means the chance that your baby has one of the chromosome conditions we screen for is very low.

-- HIGH RISK RESULTS: A high risk result means there is a very high chance that your baby has that condition.
-Your doctor or genetic counselor will talk to you about follow-up options that can tell you for sure.
+- HIGH RISK RESULTS: A high risk result means there is an increased risk that your baby has that condition.
+Your healthcare provider will talk to you about follow-up options that can tell you for sure.

 Many pregnant women have concerns about the health of their baby.
-If you have concerns, you should talk with your doctor.
+If you have concerns, you should talk with your healthcare professional.
 He or she will advise you as to what tests you might want to have to help give you peace of mind.

 Natera understands that prenatal testing is an important decision for expecting mothers and their families.
-For this reason, Natera strives to make this test affordable for all patients and has developed a variety of programs to assist expecting mothers with paying for this test.
-More information for expecting mothers both with and without private health insurance, Medicaid and TriCare can be found in Patient Access Programs.
+For this reason, Natera strives to make this test affordable for all patients and has developed a variety of programs to assist with paying for this test.
+More information for expecting mothers both with and without private health insurance, or with Medicaid or TriCare can be found in Patient Access Programs.

 We're Here For You